-No matter what the genre — and our list of best iPad games covers them all from card-playing games to endless runners — the titles we pick look great on the assorted screens of everything from an iPad mini to an iPad Pro.
+When looking for the best iPad games, we've searched across a wide variety of genres — from card-playing games to endless runners — to find titles that look great on everything from an iPad mini to an iPad Pro.
 That means richer graphics, more details and better touch controls than you’d get on other devices.

 Don’t get us wrong — gaming’s fun on any iOS device.
 (Check out our picks for best iOS games to see just how fun.)
 And many of the best iPad games selections play just as well on Apple’s phones.
 In case you’ve got both devices on hand, we’ve even designated the games that play just as well on the iPhone as they do on the iPad.